Craig Biggio: 3,000 career hits (2007)

 On June 28, 2007, Biggio became the 27th player in the history of Major League Baseball to join the 3,000 hit club, with a single against Colorado Rockies pitcher Aaron Cook.
 Though Biggio was tagged out on the play attempting to stretch it into a double, drawing the throw allowed a run to score.
 The game action paused while Biggio shared the moment with his wife and children.
 Longtime friend and former teammate Jeff Bagwell emerged from the Astros clubhouse to congratulate him.
 Biggio became the first player in Astros history to accumulate 3,000 hits.
 It was Biggio's third hit of the game, and he went on to accumulate two more later in the game, one in the ninth inning and one in the eleventh inning.
 He became the first player in history to record his 3,000th hit and have five hits in the same game.
 Biggio's 3,000th hit came on the same day that Frank Thomas hit his milestone 500th career home run, both marks which are considered to guarantee induction into the Hall of Fame.

 In anticipation of Biggio's reaching 3,000 hits, the Astros installed a digital counter just left of center field displaying his current hit total.

 With 668 doubles, he ended his career in fifth place on the all-time list.
 Biggio also holds the record for the most doubles by a right-handed hitter.
 He is the only player in the history of baseball with 3,000 hits, 600 doubles, 400 stolen bases, and 250 home runs.
 He ranks 20th on the all-time hits list, though of those 20 players he ranks 19th in career batting average.
+No player had more hits than Biggio had during his playing career.

 Biggio fell nine home runs short of joining the career 300–300 club (300 homers and 300 stolen bases).
 He would have become only the seventh player to achieve the feat.
 Incidentally, this also caused him to fall short of the 3,000 hits, 300 homers and 300 stolen bases mark; he would have been only the second player in history to reach that club, the other being Willie Mays.